 Brookfield place is a landmark office tower in downtown Calgary.
 A 60-foot-high transparent glass pavilion provides an appealing first impression at ground level as well as the +15 level where pedestrian bridges connecting from the North and the South provide access from adjacent buildings.
 Forming the primary structure to which the glass will conform, are nine architecturally exposed pipe columns that support 39 unique arches, each spanning 40-feet.

 Working closely with the glazing contractor, Walters’ scope included the detailing, connection design, fabrication and installation of the structural steel and steel decking, the majority of which is Architecturally Exposed.
-The feature roof was finish coated with a waterborne acrylic enamel in Walters Hamilton paint shop requiring additional care and attention when shipping and installing on site.
+The feature roof was finish coated with a waterborne acrylic enamel in Walters Princeton paint shop requiring additional care and attention when shipping and installing on site.

 The tapering of plate to form a cone atop the AESS pipe columns required extensive grinding to provide a perfect polish on the finished product.
 The client requested we paint and finish all AESS in Ontario requiring extensive protection of the steel during the long trip out west.